Q) What is a Winter Internship?

 -Yes, once the internship is over, students return to campus for the second half of the semester.
 During this time you will take two accounting classes and an intensive pace (three hours a day, five days a week).

 Q) When do you start interviewing for the Winter Internship?

 -Interviewing usually occurs during Spring Semester of your sophomore year.
 However, some firms come the beginning of Fall Semester, junior year.
 Interviews with these companies are usually scheduled very close together.
 It can get very overwhelming, but it's important to stay calm and BE YOURSELF!

 Q) What kind of questions do firms ask?

 -Interviewing with accounting firms is primarily Behavior Based.
 Behavior-based interviewing is developed on the idea that past performance predicts future action.
 In these questions, recruiters are looking for complete answers with the situations, task, action, and result that you took given.
 A common example of a behavior based question is: Give me an example of a time when you served in a leadership role and some member of the team was not handling their responsibilities.
 How did you address this situation?

 Q) Where do I go to help prepare myself for interviews?

--The Career Center on campus has a great staff that can aid you in not only building an eye-catching resume but also give you tips on how to act, prepare and develop great skills for the interview itself.
+-The Hart Career Center on campus has a great staff that can aid you in not only building an eye-catching resume but also give you tips on how to act, prepare and develop great skills for the interview itself.
 The Career Center has also made an excellent system on the web called E-recruiting.
 This is where you upload your resume and apply for interviews.
-This is also where you can sign up for Mock Interviews, which are practice interview with no repercussions.
-Mock Interviews are a great way to practice your interviewing skills.
-For more information on how the career center can help you, visit their office on the lower level of the Minor Myers Jr. Welcome Center or go to their website at http://titan.iwu.edu/~ccenter/.
+This is also where you can sign up for mock interviews, which are practice interview with no repercussions.
+Mock interviews are a great way to practice your interviewing skills.
+For more information on how the Career Center can help you, visit their office on the lower level of the Minor Myers Jr. Welcome Center or go to their website at www.iwu.edu/ccenter/.

 Q) How do I know which firm is best for me?